zakariaf/Multi-AI-Mattermost-Bot/README.md

 ### How It Works

-- **Chat Responses:** When a user sends a message in Mattermost, the bot forwards the message to OpenAI's ChatCompletion API, which processes the input and returns a relevant response.
+- **Chat Responses:** When a user sends a message starting with `/chat`, the bot forwards the message to the chat service, which processes the input and returns a relevant response.
-- **Image Generation:** Users can request image creation by providing a description.
-The bot uses the Image API to generate the image and shares it within the channel.
+- **Image Generation:** Users can request image creation by providing a description using the `/image` command.
+The bot uses the image service to generate the image and shares it within the channel.
-- **Audio Transcription:** Users can upload audio files, which the bot transcribes into text using the Whisper API and shares the transcription.
+- **Audio Transcription:** Users can upload audio files and provide the file ID using the `/audio` command.
+The bot transcribes the audio and shares the transcription.

 ### Configuration